 - Put it in writing.
 When an employee has done especially well, putting something in writing can be best.
 You can even class it up by using gold parchment paper, having a plaque made, etc. This can be something an employee would show off.

 - Say please and thank you.
-Employees know they have to follow the orders given by their boss, but they will feel better following those orders if you say "please" and "thank you".
-More than likely they will do what you want right away instead of purposely pushing it off.
+Employees know they have to follow the orders given by their boss, but they will feel better following those orders if you say "please" and "thank you."
+More than likely, they will do what you want right away instead of purposely pushing it off.

 - Set sustainable goals for them.
 Lets say you have this huge project that needs to be done.
 Just don't go to your staff and say you have this huge project that has to be done.
 Give them small goals to reach.
 Once they complete one goal, move on to the next.
 That will push them on to the final goal.

 - Tell them why something is done.
 If something new comes up, when explaining it to your staff, explain why it needs to be done.
-Change doesn't come easy to anyone, but explaining why something needs to change will help your employees understand why it's being done and they will attempt to learn the new process.
+Change doesn't come easy to anyone, but explaining why something needs to change will help your employees understand why it's being done, and they will attempt to learn the new process.

 - Always talk about the positive of something.
 Your staff will feed off your emotions.
 If you show you don't like something, they won't like that same thing and totally reject it.
 So even if you don't like something, try to make positive statements about it in front of your staff.
 If they see that you are positive about it, they will try to be as well.

 - Acknowledge their ideas.
 Even if your employees come up with bad ideas, acknowledge them and discuss their idea with them.
 Don't just shoot them down.
 Explain why the idea may not work and thank them for the suggestion.
 That will encourage them to keep coming up with ideas.
-Eventually they will hit the mark and come up with a good one.
+Eventually, they will hit the mark and come up with a good one.

 - Give them a special project.
-For the most part people get bored doing the same thing day in and day out.
+For the most part, people get bored doing the same thing day in and day out.
 Giving them a special job, even one that you do yourself, will motivate them to do more.

 - Discipline your employees.
 One wouldn't think that discipline is a form of motivation.
 Well, it will be if it's done right.
 Sometimes employees need to be disciplined when they make severe mistakes.
 There are times they think they can get away with something, but discipline can be a way to get them back in line.

 - Send them to training or conferences.
-Even though it seems like work, sending an employee on a work conference can be good motivation.
+Even though it seems like work, sending an employee to a work conference can be good motivation.
 Depending on the location, it can be a paid vacation for the employee.
 They come back refreshed and probably learned something new.

 - Trust your employees.
 An employee can work a lot better if you just leave them alone.
 If you show that you trust them with their job duties, they will feel motivated to do more and branch out beyond what is expected from them.